averydan/teamEducation/README.md

 What is the relationship between waiver graduatation rates and poverty?

+We looked at the relationship between graduation/non-waiver graduation rates and poverty and found some interesting trends.
+We initially thought there would be a strong correlation between poverty rate and graduation rates, but we found that the correlation was actually moderate to week depending on year and waiver vs. non-waiver.
+The correlation also weakened over time, which is not an expected result either.
+Another trend we noticed in the data is that poverty rate decreased across the entire state between 2015 and 2019 while the non-waiver graduation rates also decreased, leading us to believe there are other underlying factors impacting the worsening graduation rates.

 What is the relationship between waiver graduation rates and school budget?